WebSpellChecker/wproofreader-docker/README.md

 All configurations use **NGINX** as a default web server for processing static files and service requests.

 The guide below describes the default setup: WProofreader Server on its own, with its API, the getting-started page and the demo samples, for integrating the WProofreader frontend components into your application.
-If you also want App-manager for administering the server, run the same image together with App-manager, MySQL and db-manager as shown in [Run WProofreader with App-manager](#run-wproofreader-with-app-manager).
+If you also want Admin-panel for administering the server, run the same image together with Admin-panel, MySQL and db-manager as shown in [Run WProofreader with Admin-panel](#run-wproofreader-with-admin-panel).
 On Kubernetes, use the [WProofreader Helm chart](https://github.com/WebSpellChecker/wproofreader-helm).

 Before you begin, make sure you meet the [installation requirements](https://docs.webspellchecker.com/display/WebSpellCheckerServer55x/Installation+requirements).